-Marcon (1999) compared three different pre-school approaches for their effect on children's development and mastery of language, literacy and maths skills at the end of pre-school.
+Marcon (1999) compared three different preschool approaches for their effect on children's development and mastery of language, literacy and maths skills at the end of preschool.
 The majority of the children involved in this study came from low-income and minority families.
-The results revealed that children who attended a child-centred, developmental preschool (DAP approach) demonstrated greater mastery of basic skills at the end of pre-school than did children in programmes with a didactic approach where academics were emphasized and skills were directly taught.
-However, the advantage of child-centred over academic pre-schools was small, and both programmes had far better results than a mixed model approach, that combined in an eclectic way elements of both approaches.
-In a followup study an even more complex picture was found (Marcon, 2002).
-Children who attended academic pre-schools had better results in initial learning in grades 1 and 2, were less often retained (especially boys) or referred to special education than children who were in the child-centred or mixed models.
-This advantage was maintained until grade 3 (age 9).
-In grade 3 the advantage in retention and referral rates disappeared and in grade 4 (age 10) children with child-centred and mixed-model pre-school experience outperformed children from academic pre-schools in a broad range of school subjects and in Grade Point Average (GPA), although differences were small.
-The results indicated a relative decline for the children from academic pre-schools upon transition to grade 4, which in the USA system (as probably elsewhere) is characterized by increasing demands on self-regulated learning and by a shift in focus from the basics of reading, writing and maths to comprehension, composition and insight.
-Marcon (2002) concludes that both children from child-centred and mixed pre-schools apparently were better prepared to face the new challenges in grade 4.
+The results revealed that children who attended a childcentred, developmental preschool (DAP approach) demonstrated greater mastery of basic skills at the end of preschool than did children in programs with a didactic approach where academics were emphasized and skills were directly taught.
+However, the advantage of child-centred over academic preschools was small, and both programs had far better results than a mixed model approach, that combined in an eclectic way elements of both approaches.
+In a follow-up study an even more complex picture was found (Marcon, 2002).
+Children who attended academic preschools had better results in initial learning in grades one and two, were less often retained (especially boys) or referred to special education than children who were in the child-centred or mixed models.
+This advantage was maintained until grade three (age nine).
+In grade three the advantage in retention and referral rates disappeared and in grade four (age ten) children with child-centred and mixed-model preschool experience outperformed children from academic preschools in a broad range of school subjects and in Grade Point Average (GPA), although differences were small.
+The results indicated a relative decline for the children from academic preschools upon transition to grade four, which in the USA system (as probably elsewhere) is characterized by increasing demands on self-regulated learning and by a shift in focus from the basics of reading, writing and maths to comprehension, composition and insight.
+Marcon (2002) concludes that both children from child-centred and mixed preschools apparently were better prepared to face the new challenges in grade four.

-There may be also a timing effect, meaning that education programmes working with very young children, under age 4 or 5, should work predominantly in a child-centred (DAP) way, whereas programmes for older children can introduce academic subjects in a more planned, teacher-directed curriculum without having negative social-emotional consequences.
+There may be also a timing effect, meaning that education programs working with very young children, under age four or five, should work predominantly in a child-centred (DAP) way, whereas programs for older children can introduce academic subjects in a more planned, teacher-directed curriculum without having negative social-emotional consequences.
 A late emphasis on academic skills, after a predominantly developmental approach that focused on fostering of social-emotional competence, may even provide better support for the transition to primary school.
-Evidence for such a timing effect is reported by Stipek et al. (1998), who compared four groups of mainly low-income and ethnic minority children who attended either a DAP (referred to as 'social-emotional') or a basic skills oriented pre-school from age 3 to 5, and after pre-school either a developmental or a basic skills oriented kindergarten from age 5 to 6, before starting in primary school.
-The results of the study indicated that a DAP curriculum in pre-school up to age 5 was essential for positive developmental effects in both academic and social-emotional domains, regardless the type of kindergarten that was attended in the third year.
-However, a greater academic focus in kindergarten (age 5 to 6), after two years in a DAP-focused pre-school, had slightly better learning outcomes in several subjects in primary school and no detectable negative social-emotional outcomes compared to programmes with a continued DAP focus.
-The latter programmes were slightly better with respect to problem solving and language comprehension, as in Marcon's (2002) study.
+Evidence for such a timing effect is reported by Stipek et al. (1998), who compared four groups of mainly low-income and ethnic minority children who attended either a DAP (referred to as 'social-emotional') or a basic skills oriented preschool from age three to five, and after preschool either a developmental or a basic skills oriented kindergarten from age five to six, before starting in primary school.
+The results of the study indicated that a DAP curriculum in preschool up to age five was essential for positive developmental effects in both academic and social-emotional domains, regardless the type of kindergarten that was attended in the third year.
+However, a greater academic focus in kindergarten (age five to six), after two years in a DAP-focused preschool, had slightly better learning outcomes in several subjects in primary school and no detectable negative social-emotional outcomes compared to programs with a continued DAP focus.
+The latter programs were slightly better with respect to problem solving and language comprehension, as in Marcon's (2002).